Evan Almighty

-Evan Almighty is a 2007 American fantasy comedy film that is a spin-off and sequel of Bruce Almighty (2003).
-The film was directed by Tom Shadyac, written by Steve Oedekerk, based on the characters created by Steve Koren and Mark O'Keefe from the original film.
-It stars Steve Carell and Morgan Freeman reprising their roles as Evan Baxter and God, respectively, with new cast members Lauren Graham and John Goodman.
+Evan Almighty is a 2007 American fantasy comedy film directed by Tom Shadyac and written by Steve Oedekerk, who co-wrote the story with Joel Cohen and Alec Sokolow.
+A spin-off and sequel to Bruce Almighty (2003), it stars Steve Carell and Morgan Freeman reprising their roles of Evan Baxter and God, respectively, alongside Lauren Graham, John Goodman, John Michael Higgins, Jimmy Bennett, and Wanda Sykes.
 The film is a modern-day retelling of Noah's Ark, which Evan reluctantly re-enacts on God's behalf while he also pursues a new career in government.

 Production of the film began in January 2006.
 Several visual effects companies were used to provide CGI for the numerous animals and the climactic tsunami scene.
-By the time the film had completed production, it had become the most expensive comedy film ever, later being overtaken by Men in Black 3.
+By the time the film had completed production, it had become the most expensive comedy film ever, which would later be overtaken by Men in Black 3.

-The film opened on June 22, 2007, and was a box-office bomb, grossing $174.4 million worldwide, and received generally negative reviews from critics.
+Evan Almighty premiered at Universal CityWalk on June 10, 2007, and was theatrically released in the United States on June 22 by Universal Pictures.
+Unlike its predecessor, it received negative reviews from critics and was not commercially successful, grossing $174 million worldwide.

 Plot

-Newly elected to Congress, former television news reporter Evan Baxter leaves his hometown of Buffalo, New York and moves to the community of Prestige Crest, located in the fictional town of Huntsville, Virginia, where his congressional campaign declares that he will change the world.
+Newly elected to Congress, former television news reporter Evan Baxter leaves his hometown of Buffalo, New York and moves to Prestige Crest, located in the fictional town of Huntsville, Virginia, where his congressional campaign declares that he will change the world.
 Evan prays to God to give him this opportunity.
 His wife, Joan, also prays that she, Evan, and their three sons will be closer together as a family.

 On his first day in Congress, Evan introduces himself to his staffers and then given the opportunity to join his greedy boss, Congressman Chuck Long, to co-sponsor his Citizens' Integration of Public Lands Act (CINPLAN) bill.
 Over the next few days, strange events occur in Evan's life: